marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 Some copies exhibit reactivation after the cold-induced decrease, suggesting that the vernalization treatment was not sufficient to stably silence those copies.
 Interestingly, this reactivation seems to be variety-specific for some genes, with the A3b, C2, and C9a copies exhibiting reactivation in the winter and not the spring variety.

+The expression response of *FLC* in Arabidopsis is quantitative at the tissue level[@michaels_flowering_1999; @angel_polycomb_based_2011].
+The magnitude of expression is therefore an important aspect of *FLC* regulation.
+Comparing the expression traces of the A genome copies of *BnFLC* expressed in both varieties in the apex (Figure \ref{figure:3xx:flcapexagenome}) revealed that the A2 and A3b copies are initially expressed at significantly lower levels in the spring variety relative to the winter variety.
+Therefore, although these copies both exhibit a decrease in expression during the cold treatment in both varieties, the absolute difference in expression level is greatest in the winter variety.
+The A3a copy of *BnFLC* shows remarkably similar expression traces and expression levels throughout the developmental time series in both varieties.
+Differences in the magnitude of expression are also observed for the C genome copies of *BnFLC* (Figure \ref{figure:3xx:flcapexcgenome}).
+Like the A2 and A3b copies, *BnFLC.C2* is more highly expressed pre-cold in the winter variety relative to the spring variety, suggesting a role in delaying the floral transition in Tapidor.
+The C3b copy of *BnFLC* shows very similar expression patterns and levels across the entire time series in both varieties, and is very lowly expressed in general.
+This suggests that it does not contribute to the differences in flowering observed between the two varieties.
+Finally, the C9 copies of *BnFLC* are frequently more highly expressed in the spring variety relative to the winter variety.
+This is especially true for *BnFLC.C9b*, where the expression level of the gene in the spring variety is approximately three-fold higher than the winter variety at the beginning of the time series.
+That these copies are more highly expressed in the spring variety indicates that these copies likely do not play a role in delaying the floral transition, unlike the role of *FLC* in Arabidopsis.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/flc_comparison_apex_1.pdf}
 \caption{{Expression traces for the A genome \emph{BnFLC} genes